Institutional Challenge Examinations (ICE)

 - ICE credit is treated as transfer credit when applied to a student’s DCPA.
 The amount of transfer hours that each degree can accept can be found at the bottom of the first page of the DCP.

-- A maximum of 30 hours of ICE credits will be accepted toward an undergraduate degree; the number of transfer credits that may be applied toward each major may vary.
+- A maximum of 30 hours of ICE credits will be accepted toward each academic level (UG, GR, and DR) the number of transfer credits that may be applied toward each major may vary.
 Each program specifies the minimum number of hours which must be completed through Liberty.
 ICE credit hours do not count towards this minimum.

 - Students may not take the ICE if the course is currently being taken or if the student is registered for the class in a future semester.

 - Each exam will be available for 30 days after registration has been processed.
 If a student does not attempt the exam within 30 days their access will be removed.
 Student must register and pay for the exam again.